xpresserjs/documentation/router/readme.md

 The path function also provides amazing ways to make you write less when declaring routes.

-Notice the url, and the controller action is the same when declaring with path. it kind of feels like a little redundancy is at work, well XpresserRouter provides a clean solution for situations like this.
+Notice the url, and the controller action is the same when declaring with path. it kind of feels like  there is a little redundancy there, well XpresserRouter provides a clean solution for situations like this.
 ```javascript
 // Instead of
 route.get('view', 'view');